lucajungnickel/libaudiosynth/README.md

 # libaudiosynth
-A lightweight and small audio synthesizing library for creating additive sounds in C
+A lightweight and small audio synthesizing library for creating additive sounds in C.

 ## Usage and demo:
 ```